 Evolution also reported resource definition and discovery drilling is ongoing with six underground drill rigs, four rigs focused on infill and resource extension drilling and two rigs were deployed on discovery drilling.
-Evolution reported the best resource definition infill hole intersected 1.11 metres (0.88 etw) grading 106.30 g/t gold from 204m in the Twin Otter zone, (which lies at the eastern end of the Red Lake mine property).
+Evolution reported the best resource definition infill hole intersected 1.11 meters (0.88 estimated true width) grading 106.30 g/t gold from 204m in the Twin Otter zone, (which lies at the eastern end of the Red Lake mine property).